Emory Grove Historic District

 Emory Grove is a small area of bungalow style homes built in 1939 and the 1940s in Druid Hills, Georgia near Emory University.
 The Emory Grove Historic District, located between Emory University and the city of Decatur, Georgia, is a 90 acre historic district that was listed on the National Register of Historic Places in 2000.

 The district has 200 contributing buildings, 4 contributing sites and one other contributing structure.
 It includes work by architects and/or builders Ivey and Crook and Robert and Company in Colonial Revival and Late Gothic Revival architectural styles.

-A significant date in its history is 1938.
-It includes single dwellings, a school, a religious structure, and a church school, and it was listed for its architecture.
+The neighborhood includes single dwellings, Druid Hills High School, Emory Presbyterian Church, and Emory Spanish Academy.

-Emory Grove consists of Princeton Way, Westminster Way, and Edinburgh Terrace, and some houses along N. Decatur Road.
+Emory Grove consists of Princeton Way, Westminster Way, and Edinburgh Terrace, and a small amount of houses along N. Decatur Road.